Matrix headlights have a circular dome projector on the outer edge

 Tesla has been on a roll with updates recently, and now update 2024.20 was released to employees over the weekend.
 This update builds on the many features in the Spring Update and adds a few big improvements.

-Update: Matrix Support in the US & Canada
+Adaptive Headlight Support in the US & Canada

 Tesla also shed some light on what’s included in the hot weather improvements.
-All Model 3s and Ys, as well as refresh Model S and X’s will now cool down faster in hot temperatures.
+All Model 3s and Model Ys, as well as refreshed Model S and X’s will now cool down faster in hot temperatures.
 They will also better regulate high-voltage battery temperature for improved Supercharging performance.
 The Cybertruck in particular will also benefit from a quieter AC.

 The full list of improvements in update 2024.20 is discussed below.